 - Focusing on a few key exercises

 - Not staying in the gym for too long

 Let’s look closer at these one by one:

 1. Lifting heavy weights using low to moderate volume

-Training with heavy weights, for fewer reps and using low to moderate volume is perhaps one of the most important things a skinny fat guy should pay attention to The reason for this is that us skinny fat guys can’t take to much training volume (amount of training), especially not in the beginning.
-There are two reasons for this:
+Training with heavy weights, for fewer reps and using low to moderate volume is perhaps one of the most important things a skinny fat guy should pay attention to.
+The reason for this is that us skinny fat guys can’t take to much training volume (amount of training), especially not in the beginning.
+And there are two reasons for this:

 The first reason is that the majority of skinny fat individuals don’t handle stress well, which is one of the reasons we end up skinny fat in the first place.
 Stress has been linked to enhanced fat storage around the mid section which is the main problem a skinny fat individual have.

 Training with heavy weights and low reps as opposed to light weights and high reps leads to lower amounts of training volume and instead higher amounts of training intenisty, which won’t stress the body as much, while still providing a great stimulus for muscle growth.

 The second reason is that higher volumes caused by lifting lighter weights for more reps leads to increased appetite, which makes it very difficult staying lean.
 This is especially true for us skinny fat guys who usually have good appetites while also storing body fat more easily.

 One common characteristic of a skinny fat guy is wide hips and waist combined with narrow shoulders.
 I can remember that this is what I disliked the most about my physique when I just started lifting: